Arciiix/Buzzine/README.md

 2. Provide the OpenWeatherMap API key as an API microservice environment variable OPEN_WEATHER_MAP_API_KEY (see below).
 3. Remember - if you compile the code using `tsc` command, you will find the output files in the /dist folder of each microservice.

    **Important: copy all the necessary assets into that folder**, e.g., audio/default.mp3 when it comes to the audio service or the database.
+Use the `copyFilesToDist.cmd` script.

+4. Adapter is a microservice used for emergency.
+If you wish to use it, flash ESP8266 with Tasmota and pass its IP adress as an environment variable to the adapter.

 ### Environment variables